k00kx/k00kx.github.io/redteam/htb/certificate.md

 </div>

 <p class="indent-paragraph">
+After creating a student user and successfully logging into the platform, we began navigating through its main functionalities.
 Exploring the "Courses" section of the platform reveals that course details are publicly accessible through parameterized URLs such as <code>course-details.php?id=2</code><span class="codefix">.</span> Each course page displays structured information including the trainer's name, course fee, estimated duration, and a detailed objective section.
 </p>

 <div style="margin-top: 20px;">